By: Weslee Clyde on April 9th, 2019

 Wet wash sieving is often used in the aggregate industry.
-Clay and silt sticks to the outside of the rocks making them larger than they really are.
+Clay and silt stick to the outside of the rocks, making them larger than they really are.
 By adding water to their sieving process, the dirt and silt are cleaned off the outside of the rocks allowing them to be measured properly.

 To learn more about wet and dry test sieve analysis, take a moment and review our article: Wet & Dry Sieve Analysis (Alloys, Certification & Sizes).